THE CHINA STUDY, A FALSE BOOK

 Often low in B-complex vitamins.
 Many people obtain the bulk of their B-complex vitamins from meats, which are rich sources, along with eggs.
 This problem with vegetarian diets is quite harmful and makes them particularly unsuitable for most people today, especially those of the white or Caucasian race.

-Orientals such as the Chinese seem to need less B-complex and zinc, for which reason they have been vegetarian-oriented people for thousands of years.
+The Oriental race, such as the Chinese and Japanese, seem to need less B-complex and zinc, for which reason they have been vegetarian-oriented people for thousands of years.

 A much better book on this subject is by Weston Price, DDS, titled Nutrition And Physical Degeneration.
 He investigated not one race, but all races on planet earth.
 He found that meat-eating produced far better health, especially inter-generationally, something that Dr. Campbell did not investigate at all, but a most important subject and a subtle one.
 In other words, even if you feel better on a vegetarian regimen, how will your grandchildren fare on this diet?
 The answer was, not well at all.